 All staff are required to adhere to this policy and the Staff Code of Conduct.
 Staff are subject to the Cognita disciplinary and other HR procedures should they breach policy.
 Where it is believed that a staff member is under the influence of drugs (including alcohol) on the school premises, they will be asked to leave.
-If a staff member refuses to leave, and/or displays verbal or physical behaviour that is aggressive or intimidating, the Head of Little Downsend or their representative will call the Police.
+If a staff member refuses to leave, and/or displays verbal or physical behaviour that is aggressive or intimidating, the Headteacher or their representative will call the Police.

-6.9 The Role of the Head
+6.9 The Role of the Headteacher

-- The Head of Little Downsend takes overall responsibility for the implementation of this policy. - The Head of Little Downsend will ensure that all staff dealing with substance issues are adequately trained and supported. - Cognita cannot knowingly allow premises to be used for the production or supply of any controlled drug.
+- The Headteacher takes overall responsibility for the implementation of this policy. - The Headteacher will ensure that all staff dealing with substance issues are adequately trained and supported. - Cognita cannot knowingly allow premises to be used for the production or supply of any controlled drug.
 Where it is suspected that substances are being produced, sold or stored on the premises (by pupils or staff), details of those involved, together with as much information as possible, will be automatically passed to the Police.